kitian616/jekyll-TeXt-theme/case-study.md

-1. Upon the arrival of the start ping at the Application Server, it initiates a SELECT query to the database.
+1. Upon the arrival of the start ping at the application server, it initiates a SELECT query to the database.
 2. An end ping arrives almost immediately.
-Due to the asynchronous nature of the database calls, the Application Server proceeds to handle this request without waiting for the completion of the start ping’s SELECT query.
+Due to the asynchronous nature of the database calls, the application server proceeds to handle this request without waiting for the completion of the start ping’s SELECT query.
 It triggers another SELECT query to check for an existing run in the database.
-3. As the start ping's SELECT query yields no rows, the Application Server executes an INSERT operation into the database.
+3. As the start ping's SELECT query yields no rows, the application server executes an INSERT operation into the database.
 4. Simultaneously, the end ping's SELECT query, initiated before the beginning of the start ping’s INSERT, also returns no rows.
-Consequently, the Application Server executes an additional INSERT into the database.
+Consequently, the application server executes an additional INSERT into the database.
-5. After the start ping’s INSERT is complete, the Application Server adds a task to the end queue.
+5. After the start ping’s INSERT is complete, the application server adds a task to the end queue.
 6. Upon surpassing the tolerable runtime, the task triggers, and the Monitoring Service inaccurately notifies the user that their job was not completed.

 This leads to the database containing duplicate runs with incorrect states in their respective entries.
 Furthermore, the Monitoring Service erroneously informs the user of job failure.

 To resolve this issue, we moved the responsibility of updating or inserting a run to the database layer.
-Our approach used PostgreSQL’s UPSERT operation, which either updates existing rows or inserts new rows otherwise and guarantees that when the Application Server receives a ping, it can always retrieve an associated run, mitigating the chance of race conditions.
+Our approach used PostgreSQL’s UPSERT operation, which either updates existing rows or inserts new rows otherwise and guarantees that when the application server receives a ping, it can always retrieve an associated run, mitigating the chance of race conditions.

 Additionally, the database returns the run indicating whether an INSERT or UPDATE operation occurred, which allows the Monitoring Service to determine if subsequent actions concerning the Task Queue and user notifications need to be executed.